Kedgin/Qv2ray-config-to-TransparentProxy/README.md

         iptables -t mangle -X

       If you already have items in mangle before 3 step c, don't do that.
-You have to clear those items that you added.
+You have to delete those items that you added, not the whole table.

     c.
 Start Qv2ray.